marvijokhio/Points_Line_Standard_Form/README.md

 Limitations:
 1. The program does not reduce or simplify the final euation by taking highest common factors.
-2. There is no proper handline for minimum or maximum values fo x and y- axis of co-ordinate pairs in this initial version.
-It's highly recommended to use values under 10 for x and y.
+2. The program is only designed to take x-axis and y-axis values for co-ordinates in -30 to +30 range.
+So, it will show error message!

 ## How to run the program
 You can run the program in two ways.
 1. Run it to just test using given test file named 'test_findline_equation.py' or
 2. You can directly run the main file named 'findline_equation.py'

 ### Method 1
 Download the repository and run the python file named 'test_findline_equation.py'